sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c4.textContent).toEqual('Error loading products')
 -->

-But maybe it’s intentional, and a sign that we should rewrite it.
+But maybe it’s intentional and gives us a clear sign that we should rewrite this code.

+I> We talk about code formatting and Prettier in the [Autoformat your code](#formatting) chapter.

-In this example we’re rendering one of four UI states:
+In this example, we’re rendering one of four UI states:

 - a spinner (loading);
 - an error message (failure);
 - a list of products (success);
-- a no products message (also success).
+- a “no products” message (also success).

 Let’s rewrite this code using the already familiar early return pattern: